GoyWebdesign/codelights/readme.txt

 1. Incredibly **customizable**: 18 options, yet easy-to-use.

 > **[Interactive Banner Showcase and Examples](http://codelights.com/elements/ib/ "Interactive Banner Showcase and Examples")**

+#### 5. Review

+A great tool to share your current Clients' experience with your new visitors, and to emphasize your credibility one more time.

+**Special Features:**

+1. **3 testimonial types**: Quote, Scanned document and Video.
+1. **6 quote layouts** for text testimonials.
+1. You can specify the quote source for even better credibility.

 **... and more elements are coming!**